ress059/ecu/doc/event_h/index.rst

         ERROR_EVENT
     };

-This scheme allows ECU library to reserve event IDs for internal use without conflicting with user-defined event IDs.
-In other words, the two ID definitions will never share the same integer values.
-Some other notes:
+This scheme ensures event ID values reserved by ECU never overlap with user-defined IDs.
+Some additional notes:

-    - Event IDs reserved by ECU library will always be negative.
+    - Event IDs reserved by ECU will always be negative.

-    + Reserved event IDs that start at :ecudoxygen:`ECU_VALID_EVENT_ID_BEGIN` enumeration can be assigned to an event.
-Note that :ecudoxygen:`ECU_VALID_EVENT_ID_BEGIN` should never be used directly.
-It is only used internally by ECU to know when a supplied event ID is valid. **There are currently no reserved IDs that can be used by the application, so this is a placeholder for now.**
+    + Reserved event IDs starting from the :ecudoxygen:`ECU_VALID_EVENT_ID_BEGIN` enumeration can be assigned to an event.
+However, :ecudoxygen:`ECU_VALID_EVENT_ID_BEGIN` is for internal use only and should never be used directly. **Currently there are no reserved IDs that can be used by the application, so this is a placeholder for now.**

     - :ecudoxygen:`ECU_USER_EVENT_ID_BEGIN` enumeration will always be 0, and marks the start of user-defined event IDs.
 Therefore user-defined event IDs will always be